denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-monolith-that-result-in-layers.md

 +++
 weight = 2
-title = "Monolith: to Layers"
-description = A Monolith can be split into Layers, or a specialized layer, such as a Proxy or an Orchestrator, may be added between an existing Monolith and its clients.
+title = "Evolutions of a Monolith that result in Layers" description = A Monolith can be split into Layers, or a specialized layer, such as a Proxy or an Orchestrator, may be added between an existing Monolith and its clients.
 +++

-# Monolith: to Layers
+# Evolutions of a Monolith that result in Layers

 Another drawback of [*Monolith*]({{< relref "../../part-2--basic-metapatterns/monolith.md" >}}) is its … er … monolithism\.
 The entire application exposes a single set of qualities and all its parts \(if they ever emerge\) are deployed together\.
 However, life awards flexibility: parts of a system may benefit from being written in varying languages and styles, deployed with different frequency and amount of testing, sometimes to specific hardware or end users’ devices\.
-They may need to [vary in security and scalability]({{< relref "../../part-1--foundations/forces--asynchronicity--and-distribution.md#distribution" >}}) as well\.
+They may need to [vary in security and scalability]({{< relref "../../part-1--foundations-of-software-architecture/forces--asynchronicity--and-distribution.md#distribution" >}}) as well\.
 Enter [*Layers*]({{< relref "../../part-2--basic-metapatterns/layers.md" >}}) – a subdivision by the *level of abstractness*:

 - Most *Monoliths* can be divided into three or four [*layers*]({{< relref "../../part-2--basic-metapatterns/layers.md" >}})\.
 - It is common to see the database separated from the main application\.